The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

-\begin{samepage} \begin{thm} Fix $\gamma \in (0,2)$.
-For a given sample of the Brownian excursion with correlation parameter $-\cos(\gamma^2 \pi/4)$ (as described above and illustrated in Figure~\ref{fig::map}) and a given point $\BB t$ chosen uniformly from $[0,1]$, let $\mu^n$ be the random measure assigning mass $1/n$ to each of the $n$ points in the Tutte embedding of the mated-CRT map centered at the vertex $\BB x$ corresponding to the stripe that contains points with horizontal coordinate $\BB t$.
-Then as $n \to \infty$, these measures $\mu^n$ converge in probability to a limiting $\gamma$-LQG measure $\mu$ that is a.s.\ determined by the Brownian excursion.\footnote{ The measure $\mu$ and an associated space-filling SLE$_{16/\gamma^2}$-type curve can be constructed by mating the continuuum random trees determined by the Brownian excursion via the procedure of~\cite{wedges,sphere-constructions} (c.f.\ Remark~\ref{remark-other-disk}).
-In fact, there is a second equivalent way to construct the same objects, but the proof of the equivalence has only been written down for $\gamma \in [\sqrt{2},2)$, see \cite[Theorem~2.1]{sphere-constructions}.
-We note, however, that the equivalence of the two analogous constructions \emph{has} been written for all $\gamma \in (0,2)$ in the whole-plane and sphere cases; see~\cite[Theorem~1.13]{wedges} and~\cite[Theorem~1.1]{sphere-constructions}. } Moreover, the associated space-filling path on the embedded mated-CRT map (which comes from the left-right ordering of the stripes) converges to space-filling $\SLE_{\kappa'}$ with $\kappa'=16/\gamma^2$ and simple random walk converges in law to Brownian motion modulo parameterization in the quenched sense (i.e., the {\em conditional law} given the map converges in probability to the law of Brownian motion). \end{thm} \end{samepage}
+\begin{thm} Fix $\gamma \in (0,2)$ and define the correlated Brownian excursion $(L,R)$ and the associated mated-CRT maps $\mcl G^{1/n}$ for $n\in\BB N$ as above.
+Also let $\BB t$ be sampled uniformly at random from $[0,1]$ (independently from $(L,R)$) and for $n\in\BB N$, let $\BB x^n \in (\frac{1}{n} \BB Z) \cap (0,1]$ be the vertex of $\mcl G^{1/n}$ with $\BB t \in [\BB x^n - 1/n , \BB x^n]$.
+For $n\in\BB N$, let $\mu^n$ be the random measure on $\BB D$ which assigns mass $1/n$ to each of the $n$ points in the Tutte embedding of the mated-CRT map centered at $\BB x^n$.
+We have the following convergence in probability as $n \to \infty$. \begin{enumerate} \item The measures $\mu^n$ converge weakly to a limiting $\gamma$-LQG measure $\mu$ on $\BB D$ that is a.s.\ determined by $(L,R)$.
+In particular, $\mu$ is the $\gamma$-LQG measure associated with a unit area, unit boundary length quantum disk, as defined in~\cite[Section 4.5]{wedges}. \item The space-filling path on the embedded mated-CRT map which comes from the left-right ordering of the vertices converges uniformly to space-filling $\op{SLE}_{\kappa}$ with $\kappa=16/\gamma^2$, parameterized by $\gamma$-LQG mass (see Section~\ref{sec-wpsf-prelim} for a review of the definition of this curve). \item The conditional law given $\mcl G^{1/n}$ of the simple random walk on the embedded map started from $\BB x^n$ and stopped upon hitting $\bdy\mcl G^{1/n}$ converges to the law of Brownian motion started from 0 and stopped upon hitting $\bdy\BB D$, modulo time parameterization. \end{enumerate} \end{thm}

+\begin{remark} There are only a few ways to draw random paths in a Euclidean domain that {\em provably} converge to SLE {\em in the Euclidean sense} (as parameterized or unparameterized paths).
+Aside from direct Loewner evolution discretizations or loop soup discretizations \cite{lupu-loop-soup-cle}, previous examples have applied to special values of $\kappa$, namely the $\kappa$ for which $\{\kappa, 16/\kappa \} \cap \{2,3,4,6 \} \not = \emptyset$.
+By contrast, Theorem~\ref{thm-tutte-conv0} spans the full range of $\kappa > 4$ (with boundaries corresponding to all $\kappa < 4$).